Raghuvp01/winePrediction/README.md

 7. Update the EMR cluster using sudo yum update
 8. Using "aws s3 cp s3://raghuvp/WinePrediction.py ./" command download the S3 object to EMR
 9. Run the WinePrediction.py file using command "spark-submit WinePrediction.py"
+10. Save the model in the S3 bucket
-10. Terminate the EMR cluster
+11. Terminate the EMR cluster
-11. Create new EC2 instance
+12. Create new EC2 instance
-12. Write python code for validation of model in WineValidation.py file
-13. Upload the WineValidation.py file and ValidationDataset.csv to S3 bucket
-14. Connect to EC2 instance using SSH connection with key
+15. Connect to EC2 instance using SSH connection with key
-15. Update the instance
+16. Update the instance
-16. Download and install java on EC2 instance
+17. Download and install java on EC2 instance
-17. Download and install Apache Spark on EC2 instance
+18. Download and install Apache Spark on EC2 instance
-18. Set the environment variables for both java and spark
+19. Set the environment variables for both java and spark
-19. Using "aws s3 cp s3://raghuvp/WinePrediction.py ./" command download the S3 object to EC2 instance
+20. Load the saved model from S3 bucket
-20. Run WineValidation.py file using command "spark-submit WineValidation.py"
+21. Run the model using command "spark-submit WinePrediction.py"
-21. Terminate the EC2 instance
+22. Terminate the EC2 instance